AerWyn81/HeadBlocks/docs/config/config.md

   hologramParticlePlayerViewDistance: 16
 ```

-This section affects the internal timer of the plugin.
-You can modify these values to improve the performance, but it may affect the plugin's operation.
+This section controls the plugin's internal task scheduler.
+Modifying these values can improve performance but may
+affect plugin behavior.

-- delay: in ticks when plugin will check for player around a head
+- delay: how often (in ticks) the plugin checks for nearby players around heads
-- hologramParticlePlayerViewDistance: view distance for hologram and particles displayed to the player
+- hologramParticlePlayerViewDistance: maximum distance at which players can see holograms and particles

 #### Other configurations

-With the `/hb options` command, you can set additional parameters for the heads easily with a GUI.
-You have two choices:
+Use the `/hb options` command to configure additional head parameters through an intuitive GUI:

 - **Order:**
-  Order allows you to define an order in which the player will have to click on the heads to complete the event.
-In order to have clear instructions for your players, once the order is defined, you have to go in the configuration file `locations.yml` and name the heads.
-The name will appear in the chat when a player clicks on a head if the order is incorrect.
-It is also possible to put several heads at the same order level. **The order is defined as follows: the order in the GUI is authoritative, the smaller the value, the higher the priority.**
+  Define a specific sequence in which players must click heads.
+For clear player instructions, name your heads in the
+  `locations.yml` file after defining the order.
+The name appears in chat when a player clicks heads out of order.
+  Multiple heads can share the same order position. **Lower order values have higher priority.**

 - **ClickCounter:**
-  The clickCounter allows defining a maximum number of clicks on the head.
-  It is global.
-  If the number is reached, the head is no longer clickable and the rewards are not distributed.
+  Set a global maximum click limit for each head.
+Once the limit is reached, the head becomes unclickable and stops
-  If you increase the number, it will be possible for your players to click on it again.
+  distributing rewards.
+Increasing the limit allows players to click the head again.

 - **Hint:**
-  Head will produce a song when the player is near the head.
+  Enable proximity-based audio hints for specific heads.
+Players near an unfound head will hear a sound.
+Configure sound
-  This is highly configurable in config.yml.
+  settings in config.yml.

+- **Rewards:**
+  Configure per-head rewards including messages, commands, and broadcasts.
+Each head can have multiple rewards that
+  trigger when a player finds it.